 Chicken Adobo (4-6 servings)

-- 8 skinless chicken thighs or legs, washed (about 3 lbs. total), patted dry with a towel
+- 8 skinless boneless chicken thighs, or skinless drumsticks, washed (about 3 lbs. total), patted dry with a towel

 - 3/4 cup rice wine vinegar